Human capital, unlike physical capital, is intangible.

-Human capital is a term which denotes the monetary value of the knowledge, skills, and competencies of a person.
+Human capital is a term that denotes the monetary value of the knowledge, skills, and competencies of a person.

 To calculate the human capital of an individual, you need to take his earnings today and add with it what he is likely to earn in future.